-Nevermind The Russians, Meet The Bot King Who Helps Trump Win Twitter
+Never Mind The Russians, Meet The Bot King Who Helps Trump Win Twitter

 “Micro put in serious work during the election and I really respect his lack of ego,” said another source within the Trump internet world who has worked closely with MicroChip.
 “He's anonymous and doesn’t care about the credit.”

-Indeed, the fact that MicroChip’s network — that much pro-Trump internet activity — is now reflexively assumed to be part of a Russian influence campaign is one of the reasons MicroChip wanted to explain how he helped build it: not to take credit (he repeatedly referred to the network as a group effort) but to set the record straight.
+Indeed, the fact that MicroChip’s network — that much pro-Trump internet activity — is now reflexively assumed to be part of a Russian influence campaign is one of the reasons MicroChip wanted to explain how he helped build it: not to take credit (he repeatedly referred to the network as a group effort), but to set the record straight.

 “I’m not Russian,” MicroChip said.
 “I don’t work for Trump.
 There could very well be Russian bots.
 I just never saw them and we were in this deep.
 We’ve been on Twitter every day for the last year and a half.
 I haven’t seen any bots that I don’t know who they are.”